 Ask the Rock Doc

-the following letter may be altered and the medium of expression disguised
+Certain aspects of the following correspondence may be altered to protect the

 Dear Rock Doc:

 I was class president in my senior year of high school.
 I went to all the

 parties and was the life of those parties because everybody was familiar with my

 band, Tokin Economy (I'm sure you've never heard of them, we were strictly a

 local phenom).
 It was the sixties.
 I graduated with honors, even though, at